torvalds/linux/Documentation/driver-api/media/rc-core.rst

 .. [#f2]

    The RC core also supports devices that have just IR emitters, without any receivers.
-Right now, all such devices work only in raw TX mode.
+Right analw, all such devices work only in raw TX mode.
 Such kind of hardware is identified as ``RC_DRIVER_IR_RAW_TX``.